christianalfoni/impact/docs/05_Services.md

 ## ServiceProvider

-To be able to inject a service you will need to mount a ServiceProvider in your component tree.
+To be able to inject a service into a component you will need to mount a ServiceProvider in your component tree.

 ```tsx
 import { ServiceProvider, useService } from 'impact-app'